Quinton Ross (politician)

-Quinton T. Ross Jr. (born October 30, 1968) is an American politician who is the 15th and current president of Alabama State University.
+Quinton T. Ross Jr. (born October 30, 1968) is an American politician and university administrator who is the 15th president of Alabama State University, a Historically Black College (HBCU).
 A Democrat, Ross served as a member of the Alabama Senate from 2002 to 2017 and served as the Minority Leader from 2014 to 2017.

 Early life and education

 Ross was born in Mobile, Alabama.
-He received his education from the following institutions: